goemaereg/Reinforcement_Learning/theory/2_Bandits.tex.md

 We can, instead, *explore* different actions to gather knowledge about their values.
 This would enable us to perform a better action later on, so this is a more far-sighted strategy that only makes sense if we have many steps available.

-As we cannot perform both at once, we need a XX strategy.
+As we cannot perform both at once, we need an XX strategy.

 ## Action-value
 An *action-value function*, in this context, estimates the value of each action, like $Q_t$ recently introduced.